laurabgauvin/PatchesEditor/README.md

 # Patches Editor
 This program was written for a specific work environment.
 All references to that company have been removed from the UI and from the code.
 In addition, some functionality has been removed from the original program for simplicity and/or privacy reasons.

+*Note: this program was meant to be used as an internal program within the QA department of a specific company.
+As such, the UI is quite minimal and simple, since it was not meant to be used by external users that would be unfamiliar with its purpose or process.*

 Its purpose is twofold:
 1. To make it easier and faster to write and export patch notes using the specific format used by the company for which this was written.
 Examples of rules:
    - Lines in the exported patch notes can have a maximum of 100 characters, so this program allows the user to type the patch notes text without having to worry about making/updating line breaks every 100 characters and will instead do them automatically once the patch notes are exported.